Select any two GPUs for comparison

 The Radeon HD 7970 GHz Edition has 2048 Shader Processing Units and the GeForce GTX 770 has 1536.
 However, the actual shader performance of the HD 7970 is 1331.2.
-The GeForce GTX 770 having 204.8 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 770 delivers a noticeably smoother and more efficient experience when processing graphical data than the HD 7970.
+The GeForce GTX 770 having 204.8 better shader performance is not particularly notable, as altogether the HD 7970 performs better when taking into account other relevant data.

 The Radeon HD 7970 GHz Edition requires 300 Watts to run and the GeForce GTX 770 requires 230 Watts.
 We would recommend a PSU with at least 500 Watts for the HD 7970 and a PSU with at least 550 Watts for the GeForce GTX 770.
 The HD 7970 requires 70 Watts more than the GeForce GTX 770 to run.
 The difference is significant enough that the HD 7970 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GTX 770.

 |Recommended PSU||500 Watts & 42 Amps||vs||550 Watts & 38 Amps|

 |Mini Review||Radeon HD 7970 GHz Edition, codenamed Tahiti XT2, is the successor to Radeon HD 7970. |